ePages-de/epages-docs/_posts/2017/2017-04-19-build-a-multiple-repository-pull-request-test.md

 * naming convention.

 ## 2. Why do we need those things?
-You can use the [Github Organizational Folder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Organization+Folder+Plugin) to check your repositories for new ull requests.
+You can use the [Github Organizational Folder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Organization+Folder+Plugin) to check your repositories for new pull requests.
 This plugin will check every affected repository for changes and activates the Jenkinsfile in the main directory, if a change has been made.

 You can create a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) for a repository, which will be triggered after a pull request.
-The task of this Jenkinsfile is mainly to check, if branches with the same name from the same developer in other repositories exists and then uses them for the PR tests, if a change was detected.
+The task of this Jenkinsfile is mainly to check, if branches with the same name from the same developer in other repositories exist and then uses them for the PR tests, if a change was detected.

 You have to agree to naming conventions, that means you have to set the name for all affected branches in the different repositories.
 While working with pull requests, you need to find out the branch name first.